Death of Lazarus Averbuch: Death

 After the killing, the Chicago police initiated a search for a "curly-haired man" someone saw with Averbuch before the shooting.
 The police rounded up suspected anarchists and those they considered likely to become anarchists, mostly Eastern European immigrants.
 Such targeting of immigrants was symptomatic of the time.
 A federal law was adopted shortly after Averbuch's death, allowing authorities to deport recent immigrants for involvement with anarchism or other misbehavior.
 Two days after the shooting, anarchist Emma Goldman arrived in Chicago.
 Due to public outrage and negative press coverage of anarchists, she was harassed by police and cancelled her planned address.

 Following Averbuch's death, Olga Averbuch was detained by the police and interrogated for 72 hours.
 Without first knowing he was dead, Olga was confronted with Averbuch's body, damaged from gunfire and ill treatment by angry policemen.
 In the days that followed, Olga struggled to convince the police and the public that Lazarus Averbuch was not an anarchist.
 Authorities reportedly buried Averbuch's body in a potter's field, then, when he was to be exhumed and given a Jewish burial, his body was missing.
 After three days, with major support from community members, his body was recovered, but his brain had been removed (possibly in an attempt to study the brain of an anarchist).
 After a few more days of inquiry, his brain was recovered and Averbuch was properly buried.
-His final resting place, under the name Jerome Auerbach, is at Ridge Lawn Cemetery on Pulaski Road in Chicago's North Park community area.

 Olga Averbuch returned to Ukraine, in the Russian Empire.
 Many Jews in her region died in Nazi death camps, but Olga's name was not listed among the dead.

 Police Chief George Shippy never returned to work.
 After the shooting, Shippy developed "irrational tendencies" and was prescribed rest.
 This cure was not effective, and Shippy resigned his post.
 As the years went by, Shippy grew violent, and guards were assigned to his home to protect his family.
 In February 1913, Shippy was taken from his home to a mental hospital in Kankakee, Illinois.
 He died on April 13, 1913, of paresis, probably the result of late-stage syphilis.